Leeds United F.C.–Manchester United F.C. rivalry: Back in the Premier League

 The clubs met again in the 2020–21 Premier League, after Leeds got promoted by winning the 2019–20 EFL Championship.
 Their first Premier League meeting in nearly 17 years resulted in a 6–2 loss for Leeds at Old Trafford, followed by a 0–0 draw in the reverse fixture at Elland Road.
 The following season held a similar fate for Leeds as they were thrashed 5–1 on opening day at Old Trafford, this being the first game in front of a full capacity crowd at the stadium in 524 days.
 The latter game again featured controversial incidents involving both sets of supporters; Leeds fans were accused of singing about the Munich air disaster and aiming abuse at former Leeds and Manchester United defender Rio Ferdinand, while Manchester United supporters were filmed dropping a Turkish flag into a group of Leeds supporters in the away section.
+Manchester United then won the return fixture, the first time either club had achieved a double since the 1999–2000 league season.
+Their first clash of the 2022–23 Premier League should have been held on 18 September 2022, but was postponed due to security concerns related to the death and state funeral of Elizabeth II, so the fixture, which ended 2–2, was then played on 8 February 2023, four days before the return fixture.
+At Leeds, Manchester United won 2–0 in what would be the last meeting for the two sides for three seasons, due to Leeds' relegation.

+On 4 January 2026, the two rivals met for the first time in nearly three years, ended in a 1–1 draw.
+It would be Ruben Amorim's last game as Manchester United head coach, as he was dismissed the following day.
+The return fixture saw Leeds defeat Manchester United in a league match at Old Trafford for the first time since 28 February 1981.
+This was also the first time that Leeds avoid defeat against Manchester United in a season across competitions since the 1980–81 season.